 - The process by which treatment plans are generated from an understanding of tumor volume, normal tissue considerations and natural history of the disease

-- The implementation and verification of radiotherapy treatment plans
+- Implementation and verification of radiotherapy treatment plans

 Goals & Objectives

-The goals of the medical student elective are to meet the objectives outlined in our mission statement and to assure that our students are competent in patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systems-based practice.
+The goals of the medical student elective are to assure that our students are competent in patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systems-based practice.
 The goals for each of these competencies are outlined for each clinical service rotation.
-A number of goals and objectives cross each rotation.

 - New patient consults